Diego-Vega/Diego-Vega/README.md

 - 👋 Hi, I’m @Diego-Vega
 - 👀 I'm interested in some artificial intelligence and web design.
-- 🌱 I’m currently learning about Java, Html, Css, PHP, Python, JavaScript.
+- 🌱 I am learning Software development using different languages ​​such as: Java, PHP, JavaScript, TypeScript, Dart(Flutter) and Python.
 - 💞️ I’m looking to collaborate on software company and web dising.
 - 📫 How to reach me: My emails: ferzux.09@gmail.com and godie-745@hotmail.com.